“Why Use Education for Marketing?”

 Education-based marketing captures potential customers MUCH earlier in the decision process and establishes a relationship of trust, resulting in higher in-store sales and better leads.

-A education-based website makes it possible for you to attract and directly interact with potential customers.
+An informational website makes it possible for you to attract and directly interact with potential customers.
 When you know and understand your customers, you can easily create the articles, blog posts, videos, podcasts and other web content that educates and informs them – the way they want.

 This in turns allows them to know and like you enough to trust your recommendations on which of your products or services they should buy from your company.

-- Educational marketing increases your online visibility.
+- Education-based marketing increases your online visibility.

 Education-based marketing helps you stand out from the crowd and positions you as a expert when compared to your competitors.
 This in turn attracts targeted traffic (from both organic traffic and word of mouth referrals) and builds a solid online reputation.
 This trust and credibility allows you to convert more of your website visitors into paying customers.

-The Types of Educational Marketing Channels
+The Kinds of Education-based Marketing Channels

 Below are just a few channels that business people commonly use to “teach to reach” out to their customers.